jfo/weblog/content/post/how-zig-do.md

 ```

 This makes the switch statement much easier to read, in my opinion.
-`seekForward` and `seekBack` look _very similar_, and I am tempted to refactor
+`seekForward` and `seekBack` look and act _very similar_, and I am tempted to
-them into something cleverer and more compact, but in the end, they are doing
+refactor them into something cleverer and more compact, but in the end, they
-different things, and deal with their error cases slightly differently.
-It is
+are doing different things, and deal with their error cases slightly
-easier to copy paste and tweak here, and it is clearer.
-Also I will be
+differently.
+It is easier to copy paste and tweak here, and it is clearer.
+Also
-factoring out `seekForward` later.
+I will be factoring out `seekForward` later, at some point, probably in a
+follow up post.

 I've added a few important things, though!
 Notice that all three of these
 functions now return a `!` type.
 This is new syntax for what used to be a `%T`